-The name may sound as if its origin is full of foreign intrigue, but the reality of Caribbean Stud Poker is that the back story of the popular table game is more “mundane” than “mysterious”.
-It actually began on cruise ships in the 1980s as a way to play poker against a dealer instead of the others seated at the table, and then sometime in 1987 a Las Vegas insider named James Suttle acquired the rights to the game.
+The name may sound as if its origin is full of foreign intrigue but in reality, the history of Caribbean Stud Poker is more “mundane” than “mysterious”.
+It actually began on cruise ships in the 1980s as a way to play poker against a dealer instead of others seated and then in 1987 a Las Vegas insider named James Suttle acquired the rights.

-And just how did he get them?
-Well, legend has it he supposedly bought the patent for a song from a gambler on a bad run in Binion’s Horseshoe one fateful evening.
-Suttle later resold the rights for a profit to wealthy businessman, Danny Jones, who ran the King International in Aruba.
+Legend has it he supposedly bought the patent for virtually nothing from a gambler on a bad run in Binion’s Horseshoe one fateful evening.
+Suttle later resold the rights for a massive profit to wealthy businessman, Danny Jones, who ran King International in Aruba.

-Like regular poker, Caribbean Stud Poker starts with a mandatory ante up to the table limit.
-Anyone wanting to contribute to the progressive jackpot makes a secondary wager separate from the money riding against the House, then if they are dealt at least a flush, a portion of the jackpot is won.
-The better the hand the more it will pay out, and the entire prize amount goes to the lucky person holding a Royal Flush, which is the best possible outcome.
+Like regular poker, action starts with a mandatory ante up totable limit.
+Anyone desiring to contribute to the progressive jackpot makes a secondary separate stake and then if dealt a flush or better, a portion of current prize amount is won.
+Higher hands pay out more with the entire kitty being taken by an extremely lucky person holding a Royal Flush, the best outcome possible.

-Starting off, once all bets are placed the dealer distributes five cards to everyone seated face-down as well as four face-down to the House, and the final is delivered to themselves face-up.
+Once all chips are placed dealers distribute five cards face-down to participants, as well as four face-down for themselves and their final one face-up.
 In Caribbean Stud there are no bluffs, nor additional cards to draw or be revealed.

-All payouts are based on a paytable that begins at one pair, so if the player has less than that, the hand is mucked and both the ante and the progressive bet (if made) are lost.
-If they hold at least a pair and thanwant to take on the House using their exposed card, a stake equal to the ante is required.
+Returns are based on a paytable beginning at one pair, so if players have less than that, hands are mucked losing both ante and progressive bet, if made.
+If holding at least a pair and decide to take on the House and their exposed card, stakes equal to antes are required.

-If the dealer does in fact open, all bets have action.
-Like blackjack, players are competing only against them and not the others seated at the table.
-If the customer beats the House, the return is determined by the posted paytable.
-The amounts vary from place to place but generally it will be even money for a pair and can be up to 100x the original stake for a Royal Flush.
-If the dealer has the high hand, both the ante and the bet are lost.
+If the dealer does open, all bets have action.
+Like blackjack, customers are competing only against them and not anyone else.
+If a customer beats the House, chips are paid, with up to 100x for a Royal Flush.
+However, if the dealer has high hand, both antes and bets are lost.

 None of this impacts possible progressive payouts, however.
-Someone could have a Full House and lose to a dealer Straight Flush and nevertheless win their designated share of the jackpot.
-The usual cost to play the progressive jackpot each time is $1, occasionally up to $2 depending on the location.
+Someone could have a Full House and lose to a dealer Straight Flush and still win their designated share of the jackpot.
+The usual cost to qualify for progressives each time is $1, occasionally rising to $2 depending on location.

-There are also European variants which dispense with the jackpot and simply have Casino Five Stud Poker just like the cruise ships, which some might find more enjoyable.
+European variants exist dispensing with jackpots and simply hosting Casino Five Stud Poker, just like cruise ships, which some find more enjoyable.

 How To Play

-Like blackjack, there are optimal strategy charts for Caribbean Stud Poker that will lower the house edge to around 5%.
-When deciding to take on the dealer based on a single card showing, aggressiveness should hinge on whether an individual’s hand holds a “blocker” to the House’s possible pair, especially if his exposed one outranks the player’s highest pair.
+Like blackjack, Caribbean Stud Poker optimal strategy charts can lower the House edge to around 5%.
+When deciding to take on dealers based on a single card showing, aggressiveness should hinge on whether hands hold a blocker to protect against a possible pair, especially if the exposed card outranks the player’s highest pair.

-Without bluffing and raising, the main excitement of Caribbean Stud Poker is the potential for wining the progressive jackpot, which can sometimes be close to 6 figures.
+Without bluffing and raising, the main excitement are progressive jackpots, which can sometimes be close to 6 figures.
 Otherwise, this is just a game of War using five cards instead of half a deck.
-It’s advised to always put $1 towards the jackpot, for a chance to win the life-changing cash prize.
+It’s advised to invest the $1 for a chance to win the life-changing prize as they are regularly triggered.